caananay/titicomglobal/README.md

 The project was deployed using Heroku.

-CREDITS:
+THIRD PARTY APPLICATIONS USED:

 django-taggit app: To add tags to my blog posts I used the django-taggit app (https://django-taggit.readthedocs.io/en/latest/)

 django-disqus: To add comments to blog posts I used the django-disqus app (https://django-disqus.readthedocs.io/en/latest/)

-NOTE:
+LESSONS LEARNED:

-The following issues were encountered when developing the app.
+The following issues were encountered when developing and deploying the app.

 1. Integrating Disqus to the app: